stokesejoseph-web/Home-IT-lab/README.md

 - unable to reach destinaiton host while pinging

 ## How I Fixed Them
-- launched unbunto in advanced more (shift + esc while launching) and assigned sudo persmisions to new local user
+- launched unbunto in advanced mode (shift + esc while launching) and assigned sudo persmisions to new local user
--
+- Switched from NAT mode to Bridged Adaptor mode (Could have also created a NAT Network but oppted for BA)

 ## What I Learned
 - Doubble check your snapshot saved correctly to ensure intentional restorations
--
+- Make sure your networks corespond and also ensure your on Bridged or NAT Network mode so you can ping other systems (Set your promiscuous mode to allow all)